Arkansas Unemployment Insurance Claims

 Overpayments

 To repay overpayments, mail payments directly to Benefit Payment Control, PO Box 8007, Little Rock, AR 72203-8007.
-Any questions regarding overpayments can be directed to Benefit Payment Control at 501-682-3241.
+If you have any questions regarding overpayments, call Benefit Payment Control at 501-682-3241.
 Click here to learn more about overpayments.

 UI Law